 Domain Name System is an Internet service that translates domain names into IP addresses.
-Since domain names are alphabetic, they're easier remember.
-The Internet however, is really based on IP addresses every time you use a domain name the DNS will translate the name into the corresponding IP address For example, the domain name www.network camera.com might translate to 192.167.222.8.
+Since domain names are alphabetic, they're easier to remember.
+The Internet however, is really based on IP addresses every time you use a domain name the DNS will translate the name into the corresponding IP domain address.
+For example, the name www.network camera.com translate might 192.167.222.8.